-This multidisciplinary nature is reflected in the wide range of courses with environmental content offered for the degree, including courses in Architecture, Biological Sciences, Design, Earth Sciences, Law, Economics, Geography, Maori Studies, Marine Biology, Political Science or Public Policy.
+We offer a wide range of courses with environmental content for the degree, including courses in Architecture, biological sciences, Design, Earth Sciences, Economics, Geography, Law, Māori Studies, Marine Biology, Political Science and Public Policy.

 This range reflects the breadth and depth of expertise at Victoria, and Victoria's recognition of the importance of environmental issues to our future.

-Environmental Studies courses can be put towards a major in Environmental Studies and pairs well with many other disciplines as a double major.
-One course also forms part of the BA major in Maori Resource Management.
+Environmental Studies is offered as a major in the Bachelor of Science (BSc), or they can pair well with many other disciplines as a double major.
+One course also forms part of the Bachelor of Arts (BA) major in Māori Resource Management.

-Environmental Studies will add an environmental element useful to many careers.

-BSc major requirements
+Environmental Studies major requirements

-- GEOG 111, 112, ENVI 114, STAT 193
+- ENVI 114, GEOG 111, 112; STAT 193 or equivalent

-Please visit our postgraduate study pages for information about postgraduate qualifications in Environmental Studies.
+Visit our postgraduate study pages for information about postgraduate qualifications in Environmental Studies.